peterennis/aegit_Template/README.md

 To use in your own database import module **aebasTEST_aegit_expClass** and the class module **aegit_expClass**.
 Adjust the public constants that define the path to your project as appropriate.

+**NOTE:** The class is configured to EXCLUDE the aegit files from export.

 **NOTE:** Your initial commit of changes will look similar to this [Second Commit](https://github.com/peterennis/aegit_Template/commit/dd71ff55a71372abcbeadec7ce250f09ff4ad6bd)